sanyalankita12/sanyalankita12/README.md

 ---

 ### 🌟 WinFeed
 A social platform where users can share their daily wins.
-My first independently built and deployed web app.
+My first project which are deployed.

 **Built with:** Flask • SQLAlchemy • SQLite • Jinja2 • Bootstrap 5